renecotyfanboy/leagueProject/docs/loserQ/model.md

         WWWW --> |75%| WWWW
     ```

-In the most general case, the probability of winning
-a game depends on the $m$ previous game's outcome, which can be written as :

-$$
-P(X_n = 1 | X_{n-1}, X_{n-2} ..., X_{n-m}) = f(X_{n-1}, X_{n-2} ..., X_{n-m})
-$$

-If we consider that the outcome of a game depends only on the previous game, we can write :

-$$
-P(X_i = 1 | X_{i-1}) = f(X_{i-1})
-$$

-This is the modelisation I will use in the next sessions in my analysis.
+This is the modelisation I will use to describe the match histories.
 In my opinion, this is a very well motivated
 model for the following reasons :

 - It is **simple** to implement and to understand.
-This kind of model is very handy when it comes to explainability
+This kind of model is very handy when it comes to interpret the results
-  (unlike your favorite AI models), and the mathematics behind it are very simple, making it easy to use various
+  (unlike your favorite AI models), and the mathematics behind it are very simple.
-  observables and compute the associated significance.
 - It is **powerful**.
 This model can capture a lot of different patterns, and can be used to investigate the history
-  of games in a very efficient way.
+  of games even if very fancy mechanisms are at play.
-- It is **flexible**.
-You can easily change the number of previous games to consider, and the probabilities associated
-  with each state.
-This is very useful when you want to investigate different hypothesis about the matchmaking system.

 ## How to fit the model

 <div class="annotate" markdown>
 What I will do in this analysis is what we call [statistical inference](https://en.wikipedia.org/wiki/Statistical_inference).
 This is the process of deducing the best parametrisation $\theta$ of an arbitrary model from experimental data $D$.
 This is a very
-common practice in science, and is used in many fields such as physics, astrophysics, biology, etc. There are many way
+common practice in science, and is used in many fields such as physics, astrophysics, biology, etc. Here $\theta$ is the
+value of the $2^n$ transition probabilities of the DTMC of order $n$ we consider, and $D$ is the dataset of match histories.
-to both defining what it means to be the best parameters and finding them according to this criterion.
+There are many way to both defining what it means to be the best parameters and finding them according to this criterion.
 I am personally
 convinced of the superiority of Bayesian inference approaches (1) for this specific task.
 In this framework, we characterize
 our knowledge on the parameters of a model using probability distributions.
 We first pour in some *a priori* knowledge
 on what we expect to get.
 Then, we update our knowledge on the parameters by confronting it to the data.
-Using Bayes
+The update on
-formula, the update on our knowledge is quantified as follows :
+our knowledge is quantified using Bayes formula:
 </div>

 1. <figure markdown="span">